 6. Perform Thorough Inspections Before You Buy a House

 Since buying a home is one of the most important purchases you’ll ever make, you want to be cautious.
 Have the home inspected for faults before putting in an offer.
 Sometimes even the most seemingly perfect homes have hidden problems that you might not know about.

 Problems to look for include building code problems, pest infestations, and electrical complications.
 This is especially true if you’re planning to purchase an older home.
 Quality home inspections cost between $200 and $600, but it’s well-worth this cost.
 You don’t want to learn about a problem when it’s too late!

 Finally, once your home has been cleared by an inspector, it’s time to make an offer to buy a house.
 Be flexible when going into price negotiations.
 Know what the property is worth and be willing to compromise.
 Most real estate agents recommend a lower offer that’s within 5% of the asking price, but your agent will be able to offer personalized recommendations.

 Once you’ve made your offer to buy a house, it’s time to play the waiting game.
 Things will slow down as legal teams go back and forth.
 When your offer has been accepted, you’ll finally have your settlement day when you swap your cheque for the title of ownership.
 Congratulations!
 You’re now a homeowner.

 Enjoy Your Home

 Buying a house in Australia might seem intimidating, but you don’t have to start the process alone.
 When taken one at a time, these steps are easy to achieve.
-The experts at Debt Busters have worked with Australians for over a decade, and we know how to navigate this confusing time.
+The experts at Debt Busters have worked with Australians for over 15 years, and we know how to navigate this confusing time.